About the Program

 Doctoral Advisory Committee:

-Following the preliminary examination, the student selects the Chair of her/his Doctoral Advisory Committee.
+Following the preliminary examination, the student selects the Chair of their Doctoral Advisory Committee.
 The remaining two or more members of the committee are selected by the student in consultation with the Chair.
 The majority of the committee members must be from the Sociology Department.
-Other members may include faculty from other departments within Temple University or from other universities; doctoral-level expert advisors from outside university settings may also be considered as members.
+Other members may include faculty from other departments within Temple University or from other universities.
+Doctoral-level expert advisors from outside university settings may also be considered as members.

 The Doctoral Advisory Committee meets at least once a year to review the candidate's progress and offer advice to the candidate.